Mili-NT/NSA_Codebreaker_2022/write_ups/task_6.md

 Using decode_token() on the token in the netscape cookie gives us the two claims for our compromised user:

-![Alt text](../images/task_6_decoded.png "Screenshot of a python terminal showing the decode_token function in use") Then we can either use the create_token function with the discovered claims or I wrote a function to simply refresh a given token.
+![Alt text](../images/task_6_decoded.png "Screenshot of a python terminal showing the decode_token function in use") Then we can either use the create_token function with the discovered claims, or simply use the refresh_token function to fix the exp and iat claims.

 ![Alt text](../images/badge6.png "Badge for task 6")